Q. At what age do children start?

 Yes!
 All Montessori schools require your child to be toilet trained before commencing school.

-Q. How does Perth Individual compare to traditional schools curriculum?
+Q. How does our school compare to traditional school’s curriculum?

-Like all WA schools, Perth Individual is guided by the WA School Curriculum and Standards Authority.
+Like all WA schools, we are guided by the WA School Curriculum and Standards Authority.
 Additionally, Montessori Schools have their own syllabus which is rigorous and significantly enhances the learning journey of our students.
+In each Cycle our student has the support of a Director (Teacher) and an Education Assistant.
+Our class sizes range from 13 – 24 students.
+This ratio ensures the child receives plenty of opportunity for small group and targeted teaching time and allows early identification of a child’s strengths and areas that may need additional support.
 Students’ achievement compares extremely favourably with those in traditional schools.
-In fact, Perth Individual is proud of its “Well Above Average” results on both internally and externally administered assessments.
 One of the best predictors of success is a positive sense of self.
-Perth Individual programs, based on self-directed, non-competitive activities, help a child develop a good self-image, giving them the confidence to face challenges and change with optimism and resilience.
+Our programs are based on self-directed, non-competitive activities and help a child develop a good self-image, giving them the confidence to face challenges and change with optimism and resilience.

 Q. How will my child interact and cope in a Multi Age Classroom?

-Q. What level will my child be working on?
+Q. How do you know where my child is at emotionally and developmentally?
 What if they are ahead or behind for their age?

 The Montessori method caters for every child as an individual.
 Children progress at their own rates.
-Here at Perth Individual all students who enroll from other schools after four years of age are profiled for general ability and general achievement and readiness.
-Profiling is followed by a meeting with the Family, Director and Principal, to discuss the outcomes and collectively develop an Individual Education Plan for each student.
+Students enrolling from other schools after the age of five are profiled for general ability and general achievement and readiness.
+Profiling is followed by a meeting with the Family, Director and Principal, to discuss the outcomes and collectively develop any future learning plans for the student.

-Children gain confidence in their own abilities as they successfully complete their self-correcting exercises – particularly at the three-six year level.
-The level and ability of each Perth Individual child is continually monitored and if a learning difficulty arises, that child will receive additional one on one support to help address this challenge.
+The level and ability of each child is continually monitored and if a learning difficulty arises, that child will receive additional support to help address this challenge.

 Q. How do I know my child will not spend all their time doing art and craft?

 Directors and students maintain an activity log of all the tasks they do.
 This is monitored, and where appropriate they will be directed to other activities to keep things well balanced.
-Parents are informed of class activities by a fortnightly class newsletter.
+Parents are informed of class activities regularly via the Director both in person, through occasional class newsletters and through the class Seesaw app.

-Playing sport and games is encouraged.
-Children’s motor skills are developed through a comprehensive martial arts and sporting program.
-The school has a very strong LOTE (Languages Other Than English) program based around Indonesian which is taught through grade years three to six (the end of Cycle Two and commencing Cycle Three).
+Children’s motor skills are developed through comprehensive martial arts and sporting program.
+The school has a very strong LOTE (Languages Other Than English) program based around Indonesian which is taught through all Cycles.
 High School students continue with Indonesian if they have studied it previously.
-If they have entered from another school and studied a different language, they can continue that language using our online tutorial service.
-Children are encouraged to undertake music studies both in class and through specialised tutor?.
-Our musical tutors provide guitar, brass, strings, drums, piano and keyboard lessons.
+Our private musical tutor provides piano and keyboard lessons.

 Q. What sort of computer training and skills are provided at the school?

-Perth Individual is fully aware that modern technology has given us valuable tools for education.
-We provide an integrated and blended curriculum approach which allows children to learn the appropriate skills required to utilise technology where appropriate.
-Students in Cycle Four complete formal studies in design and digital technology.
+Our school is fully aware that modern technology has given us valuable tools for education.
+Our school follows the State curriculum and through integrated and blended curriculum allows children to learn the appropriate skills to utilise technology where appropriate.
+From Year Four students are encouraged to bring their own device to school and formal training in digital technology is a focus.
+Which continues through schooling into Secondary School.

 Q. Is there a compulsory school uniform?